ai-med/abcd_study/README.md

    --select-one-child-per-family: Whether to randomly select only one child per family
    --seed: Random number seed for selecting one child per family
    ```
-   For the paper, a `seed` of 77 was used.
+   In our article, a `seed` of 77 was used.

 Running the experiments
 =======================